byungkookkoo/byungkookkoo/README.md

-## Byung-kook Koo
+## Byungkook Koo

-I am a M.S. student of Artificial Intelligence, UNIST.
+M.S. student majoring in artificial intelligence at UNIST.
 My research interests include data analytics, machine learning and data mining, and anomaly detection.
 To know more about me, please visit my [github](https://byungkookkoo.github.io/) Thank you :)